-The following image indicates the location of the heat-sink and fan assembly and provides a visual representation of the installation procedure.
+The following image indicates the location of the fan and heat-sink assembly and provides a visual representation of the installation procedure.

-- 1. Place the heat-sink and fan assembly onto the system board. - 2.
-Tighten the captive screws that secure the heat-sink and fan assembly to the system board. - 3.
+- 1. Place the fan and heat-sink assembly onto the system board. - 2.
+Tighten the captive screws that secure the fan and heat-sink assembly to the system board. - 3.
 Connect the fan cable to the connector on the system board.